Colorectal cancer

 MMRd /MSI-H tumours

-• MSI-H tumours have a different response to standard chemotherapy.
+- MSI-H tumours have a different response to standard chemotherapy.
 In the adjuvant setting following curative surgery, chemotherapy with 5-fluorouracil is typically given to high-risk stage 2 patients with colorectal cancer (as determined by histological features and node positivity).
-Trials showed that patients who were MSI-H and stage 2 did not gain the same benefit from chemotherapy with 5-fluorouracil as other patients, and so this treatment is not usually offered to such patients.
+Trials showed that patients who were MSI-H and stage 2 did not gain the same benefit from chemotherapy with 5-fluorouracil as other patients, and so this treatment is not usually offered to such patients where the benefit of chemotherapy is borderline (for example, T3N0 disease).

-• In the metastatic setting, there is evidence that MSI-H tumours respond better to immunotherapy, as these tumours provoke more of an inflammatory response, which must then be dampened by the tumour by upregulating immune checkpoint molecule, such as PDL1.
-Immunotherapy drugs targeting those molecules have been shown to be effective in clinical trials and are currently available through the Cancer Drugs Fund while being considered by NICE.
+- In the locally-advanced or metastatic setting, there is evidence that MSI-H tumours respond better to immunotherapy, as these tumours provoke more of an inflammatory response, which must then be dampened by the tumour by upregulating immune checkpoint molecule, such as PDL1.
+Immunotherapy drugs targeting those molecules have been shown to be effective in clinical trials and are approved by NICE.

-• If Lynch syndrome is confirmed, there is a high risk of a second primary colorectal cancer developing.
+- If Lynch syndrome is confirmed, there is a high risk of a second primary colorectal cancer developing.
 This risk can be discussed with patients prior to any surgery and they can be offered subtotal colectomy as opposed to simple resection, as it has minimal increase in morbidity.
-Patients with remaining bowel in situ may also be offered aspirin long term, as this has been shown to reduce development of colorectal cancer types in patients with Lynch syndrome (see CAPP2 trial).
+Patients with remaining bowel in situ may also be offered aspirin long term (although caution is required in individuals aged over 65 years of age), as this has been shown to reduce development of colorectal cancer in patients with Lynch syndrome (see CAPP2 trial).
 This strategy is known as chemoprevention.
 Surveillance of any residual colon or rectum should be continued.

-• chemoprevention with aspirin between ages 25–65; and/or
+- chemoprevention with aspirin between ages 25–65; and

-• prophylactic hysterectomy (+/- oophorectomy depending on genotype) at age 40 to reduce risk of endometrial and ovarian cancer.
+- prophylactic hysterectomy (and possibly oophorectomy depending on genotype) at age 40 to reduce risk of endometrial and ovarian cancer.

 RAS mutations

-• A hotspot variant in KRAS (c.34G>T, (p.Gly12Cys), G12C), rare in sporadic colorectal cancer, has been reported to occur with increased frequency in cancers occurring within the context of MUTYH-associated polyposis – being found in 65% of MAP related cancers.
-This, in itself, is not an indication for constitutional (germline) MUTYH testing, but should prompt an assessment of polyp phenotype and family history.
+- A hotspot variant in KRAS (c.34G>T, (p.Gly12Cys), G12C), rare in sporadic colorectal cancer, has been reported to occur with increased frequency in cancers occurring within the context of MUTYH-associated polyposis – being found in 65% of MAP-related cancers.
+This, in itself, is not an indication for constitutional (germline) MUTYH testing at present, but should prompt an assessment of polyp phenotype and family history.

 BRAF mutations